Revisiting Coincident GR in Internal STEGR Formulation: Introduction

-In this work, we shed light on the first group of STEGR issues and aim to establish a comprehensive theory of STEGR in the gauge approach to gravity.
-We summarize the current status of the first group of issues in Table~\ref{table: Theories and status in first group issue}.
-The construction of the paper is given as follows: In Sec.~\ref{02}, we review the STEGR theories focusing on their formulations.
+In this work, we shed light on the theoretical aspects of STEGR and examine STEGR in the gauge approach to gravity and its physical implications.
+The construction of the paper is given as follows: In Sec.~\ref{addedSec}, we introduce the basics of the gauge approach to gravity.
+In Sec.~\ref{02}, we review the STEGR theories focusing on their formulations.
 In Sec.~\ref{03}, we investigate STEGR theories in the gauge approach based on the internal STEGR in Formalism 3 proposed recently in Ref.~\cite{Tomonari:2024vij}.
-We will derive its field equations and correctly reformulate CGR using the gauge approach.
-In Sec.~\ref{04}, we will discuss the kinematics of STEGR theories.
+We will derive its field equations and correctly reformulate CGR.
+The internal-space formulation clarifies the meaning of the coincident gauge as the gauge approach to gravity.
+In Sec.~\ref{04}, we discuss the kinematics of STEGR theories.
+In particular, we formulate a method for deriving the trajectory equation and discuss a spacetime-dependent mass in terms of proper time.
+This suggests that a particular coordinate system may exist in which the magnitude of the mass remains constant when expressed with respect to a non-proper time.
 Finally, in Sec.~\ref{05}, we summarize this work and provide future directions.